volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 title: Hoisting in JavaScript
 tag:
   - JavaScript
+metaDescription: Hoisting is JavaScript's default behavior of moving declarations to the top of their scope.
+To learn this mechanism make sure to understand the differences between declaration, initialization and assignment.
 teaser: Hoisting is JavaScript's default behavior of moving declarations to the top of their scope.
 To begin with learning this mechanism, let's make sure we understand the differences between declaration**,** initialization and